MarcoVignati/static-job-listings/README.md

 As i move forward, the next step for this project is creating the filtering system to make it more intuitive.
 Here's what’s planned:

-- **Interactive Filters**:
+- **Responsive Design**:
-   - Allowing users to click on tags and instantly filter jobs by `role`, `level`, `languages`, or `tools`.
-   - Supporting multiple filters at once and ensuring the job list updates seamlessly as users interact with the tags.

-- **Filter Reset Option**:
-   - Adding a simple way for users to clear all selected filters in one click, making the experience more user-friendly.
+   - Ensuring the layout adjusts to different screen sizes.
+   - Making sure the filter container and job list adapt to smaller screens, allowing easy access to filters.

 ## Author